Radio frequency heating and current drive in tokamak plasmas. Studies of turbulence with Phase Contrast Imaging in tokamak and stellarator plasmas.

 - 2010 // Fusion Power Associates Distinguished Career Award

-- 2009 // James Clerk Maxwell Prize of the American Physical Society "for pioneering investigations of linear and nonlinear plasma waves and wave-particle interactions; fundamental contributions to the development of plasma heating, current drive and diagnostics; and leadership in promoting plasma science education and domestic and international collaborations."
+- 2009 // James Clerk Maxwell Prize for Plasma Physics (APS) "for pioneering investigations of linear and nonlinear plasma waves and wave-particle interactions; fundamental contributions to the development of plasma heating, current drive and diagnostics; and leadership in promoting plasma science education and domestic and international collaborations."

 - 2007 // Karoly Simony Memorial Plaque and Prize by the Hungarian Nuclear Society

-- 2005 // Fellow of the American Association for the Advancement of Science, honored by the AAAS for “pioneering experimental and theoretical research in nonlinear dynamics of plasmas and for leadership in advancing controlled fusion.”
+- 2005 // American Association for the Advancement of Science Fellow honored for “pioneering experimental and theoretical research in nonlinear dynamics of plasmas and for leadership in advancing controlled fusion.”

 - 1976 // Humboldt Prize, West German Government